Getting Ahead in the Vegetable Garden: A Two-Day Spring Preparation Course. |Friday 20th and Saturday 21st March 2026.

 • Using compost, mulches, manures and early spring fertilisers

-• Hands-on sowing in the glasshouse: modules, trays and variety choices (F1 vs heritage)
+• Hands-on sowing in the potting shed: modules, trays, variety choices (F1 vs heritage)

 • Direct sowing outdoors (weather permitting)